weiyuexu/AgriPest-SSV2-YOLO/README.md

-# video of pest detection platform based on SSV2-YOLO
+# Video of pest detection platform based on SSV2-YOLO model
-We have created a human-computer interface for SCA image or video detection.
-You can dounload the video to view the detection effect.
+A software of sugarcane aphid image/video detection was built.
+You can find the DEMO video here.

-# Evaluation_metrics
+# Evaluation metrics
-You can click Evaluation_metrics.py to view the code used to evaluate the model.
+The code of evaluation matrics in our paper was illustrated here, including mAP, Precision, Recall, and speed (FPS).

 # Validation data
-We randomly selected 20% of the images from the WD-860 dataset as validation data.
-In the folder of Validation data, you can see 172 pictures detected by the model of SSV2-YOLO.
+Images of 172 (20%) were selected from dataset-860 as the validation data in our paper.
+You can find detection results using SSV2-YOLO model here.